openai/openai-node/README.md

 });

 // Override per-request:
+await client.chat.completions.create({
+  model: 'gpt-4o',
+  messages: [
+    {
+      role: 'user',
-await client.chat.completions.create({ messages: [{ role: 'user', content: 'How can I list all files in a directory using Python?' }], model: 'gpt-3.5-turbo' }, {
+      content: 'How can I list all files in a directory using Python?'
+    }
+  ]
+}, {
   timeout: 5 * 1000,
 });
 ```